top of page

 9. Joey Jones

-A hard-working and committed defender, Joey Jones spent seven years at Liverpool, embodying the club's spirit with his no-nonsense approach.
-Despite his early troubles growing up in Wrexham, where he was part of the notorious "Bad Gang Parrots," Jones found his way to Liverpool unexpectedly.
-"I never expected to go any higher than Wrexham," he admitted.
-"But there were quite several scouts coming to the games, and it had been reported Everton were interested at one time."
+“I never expected to go any higher than Wrexham,” he once admitted.
+“But there were several scouts coming to the games, and it had been reported Everton were interested at one time.”

 10. John Arne Riise